Self-control: Brain regions involved

-There are many researchers working on identifying the brain areas involved in the exertion of self-control; many different areas are known to be involved.
+Many researchers work on identifying the brain areas involved in the exertion of self-control.
+Many different areas are known to be involved.
 In relation to self-control mechanisms, the reward centers in the brain compare external stimuli versus internal need states and a person's learning history.
 At the biological level, a loss of control is thought to be caused by a malfunctioning of a decision mechanism.
-A mechanistic explanation of self-control is still in its infancy.
-However, there is strong demand for knowledge about these mechanism because knowledge of these mechanisms would have tremendous clinical application.

-Much of the work on how the brain reaches decisions is based on evidence from perceptual learning.
+Much of the work on how the brain makes decisions is based on evidence from perceptual learning combined with neuroimaging where it has been found that the pre-frontal cortex has a major impact on how people make choices.

-Many of the tasks that subjects are tested on are not tasks typically associated with self-control, but are more general decision tasks.
-Nevertheless, the research on self-control is informed by more general research on decision tasks.
-Sources for evidence on the neural mechanisms of self-control include fMRI studies on human subject, neural recordings on animals, lesion studies on humans and animals, and clinical behavioral studies on humans with self-control disorders.
+Subjects are often tested on tasks that are not typically associated with self-control, but are more general decision tasks.
+Nevertheless, the research on self-control is informed by such research.
+Sources for evidence on the neural mechanisms of self-control include fMRI studies on human subjects, neural recordings on animals, lesion studies on humans and animals, and clinical behavioral studies on humans with self-control disorders.

-There is broad agreement that the cortex is involved in self-control.
-The details of the final model have yet to be worked out.
-However, there are some enticing findings that suggest a mechanistic account of self-control could prove to have tremendous explanatory value.
-What follows is a survey of some of the important recent literature on the brain regions involved in self-control.
+There is broad agreement that the cortex is involved in self-control, specifically the pre-frontal cortex.
+A mechanistic account of self-control could have tremendous explanatory value and clinical application.
+What follows is a survey of some important literature on the brain regions involved in self-control.